 Stuffing zucchini blossoms

 To make zucchini flowers stuffed with ricotta, gently open the petals with your fingers.
 You can spoon the mixture in or use a pastry bag or a Ziplock used as a homemade pastry bag to slowly fill the bloom.
-Be careful not to overfill the flowers.
+Or you can use a small pastry bag if you have one.
+Just be careful not to overfill the flowers.

 Gently fold the tops of the petals shut.
 Be sure to season the stuffed squash flowers with additional salt and black pepper before cooking.